March Madness Betting Sites in Colorado

 March Madness bracket contests

 Filling out a bracket is a huge part of the enjoyment of March Madness.
 There are contests of all shapes and sizes, ranging from small office pools all the way up to massive online tournaments that pay out real prizes.
 Brackets start getting filled out soon after they are released on Selection Sunday.
-Participants in competitions must fill the entire bracket out before the first game tips off.
+Participants in competitions must fill out the entire bracket before the first game tips off.

 You receive points for correct picks, and some pools give more weight to selections that prove to be right in the later rounds.
 At the end of the contest, the player with the most points wins the pool, while some contests pay out several top finishers.
 Below find the best March Madness Bracket Contests offered to Colorado bettors in the past: